Beverly B. Martin: United States Court of Appeals for the Eleventh Circuit

 On June 19, 2009, President Barack Obama nominated Martin to a seat on the United States Court of Appeals for the Eleventh Circuit vacated by Judge R. Lanier Anderson III, who assumed senior status on January 31, 2009.
 The United States Senate confirmed Martin's nomination by a 97–0 vote on January 20, 2010.
 She received her commission on January 28, 2010.

 She retired from active service on September 30, 2021.
 On October 4, 2021, Martin became the executive director at the New York University School of Law's Center on Civil Justice.

 Notable decision as a circuit judge

+In June 2020, Martin dissented when the divided panel vacated a lower court's injunction ordering the Miami-Dade County Corrections and Rehabilitation Department to enforce social distancing and take other preventative measures to protect prisoners from COVID-19.

+In September 2020, Martin dissented when the en banc majority upheld a statute imposing additional financial obligations upon felons seeking reenfranchisement under a recent ballot initiative.

 In November 2020, Martin dissented when the majority found that a municipality’s ban on minor conversion therapy violated the First Amendment to the United States Constitution.